MrGreenGaming/MTA-Resources/README.md

 # Local server setup
 - Checkout the resources into your local MTASA server folder.
-- Example maps, server config file, ACL example and SQL tables can be found in the `config` folder.
+- Example maps, server config file and an ACL example can be found in the `config` folder.
 - Setup GreenCoins development mode, with this you can `gclogin` with a testing account.
 Run this command on an admin client: `/srun set("*gc.devmode", true)`
 - Restart the MTA server.
 Now you can login with `/gclogin <forumid> admin` or using F6, just pick a forumid as any random number.
 You will start with 99999 GC.
 Important to use a number as login and 'admin' as the password.
 - Setup a MySQL database and import `config/database.sql`.